henhouseai/henhouse/README.md

 - **Project Name**: The project name is determined by the folder name where your Henhouse is located.
   - Set before you run install
   - Default is "henhouse" (lowercase, the folder name)
-  - Can be renamed to anything you want (e.g., "foxhouse", "myproject")
+  - Can be renamed to anything you want
   - Affects naming conventions throughout the system, including:
     - Unix users it creates
     - Database names it creates